LiveMethod/orchid2/README.md

 	{'snacks':190}
 ],
 ```

+* Note: geodata is based on simple's until there's more data.

 The sum of all category amounts must add up to exactly the transaction amount or the write will be rejected.